visitbytrain.info

 www.nationaltrust.org.uk/antony

-Bus 70/70A/70B from Rail Station to Torpoint Trevol Road (then 1¼ mile walk), some buses continue to Trevithick Avenue (only ¾ mile walk).
-About 45 minutes journey, M-S ½-hourly, Sun & BH hourly.
+Bus 70/70A/70B from Rail Station to Torpoint Trevol Road (1¼ mile walk) but most buses continue to Trevithick Avenue (¾ mile walk).
+About 45 minutes journey, M-S hourly, Sun & BH 2-hourly.
 Buses cross to Torpoint by ferry, reaching Trevol Road a few minutes later.
 Plymouth PlusBus tickets are valid for this journey.
 Operated by Plymouth Citybus.

 Please be aware that the village of Antony is on the A374 about 2 miles west of Antony House.
 Some buses continue to the village but it is better to alight in Torpoint as explained above.
 If you ask for directions explain that you want Antony House, not the village.